m-aditya/qwik/packages/qwik/src/core/readme.md

 # `useMount`

-Register a server mount hook that runs only in the server when the component is first mounted.
+Register's a hook to execute code when the component is mounted into the rendering tree (on component creation).

 ### Example